sotrh/learn-wgpu/docs/showcase/compute/README.md

 };
 ```

 At first glance, this seems just fine, but OpenGL experts would likely see a problem with the structure.
-Our fields aren't aligned properly to support the `std430` alignment that storage buffers require..
+Our fields aren't aligned properly to support the `std430` alignment that storage buffers require...
 I won't get into detail but you can check out the [alignment showcase](../alignment) if you want to know more.
 To summarize, the `vec2` for the `tex_coords` was messing up the byte alignment, corrupting the vertex data resulting in the following:

 ![./corruption.png](./corruption.png)

 I could have fixed this by adding a padding field after `tex_coords` on the Rust side, but that would require modifying the `VertexBufferLayout`.
-I ended up solving this problem by using the components of the vectors directly and resulted with a struct like this:
+I ended up solving this problem by using the components of the vectors directly which resulted in a struct like this:

 ```glsl
 struct ModelVertex {